 In August 2020, Sampo and the South African investment company RMI announced a joint bid for the UK vehicle insurer Hastings.
 The acquisition meant expansion of Sampo’s P&C insurance business and it gives the group a foothold in the UK market, which is many times larger than the Nordic P&C insurance markets.
 In 2021 Sampo acquired RMI's minority ownership is Hastings and the option held by RMI to acquire 10 per cent of the company.
 Hastings became a fully-owned subsidary of Sampo in December 2021.

 In November 2020, Sampo sold some of its shares in Nordea to institutional investors with an accelerated bookbuild offering.
-Sampo reduced its Nordea stake further in May and September 2021.
-The transactions reduced Sampo’s holdings in Nordea to 10.1 per cent, Sampo continues to be Nordea’s largest shareholder.
+Sampo reduced its Nordea stake further in May, September and October 2021.
+The transactions reduced Sampo’s holdings in Nordea to 6.1 per cent.

-In 2021, Sampo’s business consists of four segments: If, which is the largest P&C insurer in the Nordic Countries; Mandatum, which focuses on life insurance and asset management; the Danish insurance company Topdanmark and Hastings in the UK.
-If and Mandatum are wholly-owned by Sampo plc, while Topdanmark and Hastings are partly-owned with 47 per cent and 70 per cent stakes.
+At the end of 2021, Sampo’s business consists of four segments: If, which is the largest P&C insurer in the Nordic Countries; Mandatum, which focuses on life insurance and asset management; the Danish insurance company Topdanmark and Hastings in the UK.
+If, Mandatum and Hastings are fully-owned by Sampo plc, while Topdanmark is partly-owned with 47 per cent stake.

 Main photo: Ismo Pekkarinen, Lehtikuva